ErkanUK/EALinkMLExporter/README.md

 - a LinkML YAML schema;
 - Markdown documentation, similar in spirit to EA's F8 document generation;
-- an editable draw.io class diagram; and
+- an editable draw.io class diagram;
 - an SVG diagram preview embedded in the Markdown.

 Classes, attributes, notes, enumerations, generalizations, associations, aggregations/compositions, roles, and multiplicities are included.
 Child packages are traversed recursively.